sekassel-archive/CoronaTrackerEsp32/README.md

 ## Overview

-Goal of the project is to create a do it yourself coronatracker.
+Goal of the project is to create a do it yourself coronatracker and replace the CWA-App on your phone with this device.
+Advantages of using it is its cheapness and availability, as well as not having to use the app on your phone.

-We use a cheap microcontroller (ESP32) with bluetooth and wifi.
-Our code is compatible with the german Corona-Warn-App.
-Our tracker recognizes smartphones with the Corona-Warn-App and they recognize our tracker.
-The idea is that you can carry the tracker instead of having the app on your smartphone.
-The tracker is connected to a chosen wifi so it can request the infected keys from the official Corona-Warn-App server and warn you if you met someone infected.
+The program mimics the [Exposure Notification Protocol](https://www.google.com/covid19/exposurenotifications/) by Apple/Google, that is used by CWA.
+Parts that could not be done on the microcontroller itself are done by our server (mainly Googles [Protocol Buffers](https://developers.google.com/android/exposure-notifications/exposure-key-file-format))

 This project is still work in progress and some features are incomplete/not yet implemented.